rtherien/commerce-docs-demo-environment/README.md

 The default setup uses the coveodocumentationtest organization and the commerce-documentation-catalog-source source.
 You can update the values if you want to use your own org and/or source.

 **Important Security Notes:**
-- ⚠️ Generate a new API key with appropriate permissions in your Coveo admin console
+- ⚠️ Generate two API keys with appropriate permissions in your Coveo admin console:
+  - `COVEO_API_KEY`: For backend operations (Stream API, catalog management)
+  - `COVEO_FRONTEND_ACCESS_TOKEN`: For frontend search interfaces (HTML pages)
 - ⚠️ Never commit API keys to version control

 ### 3. Test Configuration